Table Of Contents

 The economics of cloud computing differ from traditional finance, including budgeting, forecasting, and cost allocation.

-Cloud resources are available on-demand.
+Cloud resources are available on demand.
 Costs are driven by the amount of resources your usage consumes.
-So, a single overzealous engineering session may result in a huge bill at the end of the month.
+So, a single overzealous engineering session may result in a massive bill at the end of the month.
 It may take only a few such sessions to wipe out your cloud budget and turn your annual forecast on its head.

 To prevent this and protect your margins, you’ll want to dynamically control your cloud costs by:

-- Accurately identify the people, processes, and products that contribute to your costs.
+• Accurately identifying the people, processes, and products contributing to your costs.
 Think: COGS, cost per customer, cost per product feature, cost per development team, cost per project, and more.
 Chargebacks and showbacks will be more accurate with this level of detail.
 You can easily estimate how much it will cost to onboard a certain number of customers.
 You’ll also be able to calculate how much to charge specific customers or for a particular service or software feature to be profitable.

 With CloudZero, you can achieve all of this and more.
 Additionally, we’ll notify you whenever we automatically detect abnormal costs or when you’re approaching your pre-set cost limit.